devdaydresden/devday_website/README-DEV.md

 ...
 ```

+### `coverage`: Run Coverage Report

+Using [coverage](https://coverage.readthedocs.io/), generate a report of test code coverage.
+The report will be printed, and a HTML version will be generated in devday/coverage-report.  `coverage` will run `manage.py test` to check test code coverage.

+### `coverage`: Run Coverage Report

+Using [coverage](https://coverage.readthedocs.io/), generate a report of test code coverage.
+The report will be printed, and a HTML version will be generated in devday/coverage-report.  `coverage` will run `manage.py test` to check test code coverage.

 ### `docker-push`: Push out custom images to Docker Hub

 Make sure you're logged in to Docker Hub with a user that is allowed to push to the `devdaydresden` organization.
 For Travis etc., set DOCKER_USERNAME and DOCKER_PASSWORD to have run.sh log in before pushing.